Blue Heelers: episode guide

 Episode 12.39 (496)

-Matt's military past is revealed as he is investigated by his peers, while Amy grudgingly notes Jonesy's potential as a detective.
+Matt's military past is revealed as he is investigated by his peers in relation to a murder, while Amy grudgingly notes Jonesy's potential as a detective.
 Meanwhile, suffering from post-traumatic stress, Kelly makes a serious error in judgement which leads to a harrowing showdown with her number one fan.

 Guest Starring: Michael Falzon as Jose De Sousa, Stella Silagy as Angelina De Sousa, Ines Araujo as Rosa De Sousa, Sarah Grace as Estelle White, Reg Evans as Spongebob, Penelope Bartlau as Judy Redwood, Max Pfeifer as Dominic Redwood, Kris Marinakis as Jimmy Monroe, Mark Seymour as Det Salter, Tim Sullivan as Clive Sumner, Geoff Love as Derelict